kyungphillee/kyungphilleedcf/README.md

 trader.enter_trade()
 ```

-## Code Quality
-The code is written with readability, modularity, and efficiency in mind.
-It includes caching mechanisms to minimize API calls, thereby improving performance.
-It also includes robust error handling to deal with various edge cases like invalid tickers or failed API calls.

 ### Features
 - **Global Cache**: Avoids redundant API calls by storing fetched data.
 - **Modularity**: Functions are organized based on their purpose, which makes it easy to understand and modify the code.